 All-Inclusive Account Package | $100 Can be waived with a balance of $75,000 | 100 transactions per month | No minimum balance required |

-It’s worth noting, these types of business bank accounts and the associated fees and limits can all vary from bank to bank.
-The information outlined above is to simply give you an idea of what types of accounts could be available to non-residents interested in opening a business bank account in Canada.
+It’s worth noting, that these types of business accounts and the associated fees and limits can all vary from bank to bank.
+The information outlined above is to simply give you an idea of what types of accounts could be available to non-residents interested in opening a business account in Canada.

 While Canada’s five traditional banks (also known as the “Big Five”) control the vast majority of the business banking market in Canada, they all have one thing in common: they can be extremely difficult to open bank accounts with for businesses owned by non-residents.

-So, if you’re considering opening a business bank account in Canada as a non-resident, you need to know the pitfalls and challenges that you’re going to run into.
+So, if you’re considering opening a business account in Canada as a non-resident, you need to know the pitfalls and challenges that you’re going to run into.
 In this section, that’s exactly what we’ll be covering, including some pressing obstacles that arise when opening a business bank account.

 - Personal visit is often required